sparkflows/sparkflows-docs/docs/user-guide/connection/index.rst

 Connections
 -----------

-Fire Insights enables you to create different connections.
+Sparkflows enables you to create different connections.
 It offers the following three types of Connections:

 #. **Compute Connections -** like Databricks, AWS Glue, Livy, and Spark Submit connection.